aetoropa/temp-attribution-1to31days/README.md

 # temp-attribution-1to31day

 This repository contains a Python program for estimating probability distributions of local daily mean, maximum and minimum temperatures or their 2 to 31-day moving averages in a changing climate.
 The program modifies local observational time-series by using (a) time-series of global mean temperature and (b) regression coefficients which estimate how the mean and variance of local temperature change in response to the global mean temperature change, resulting in a detrended time-series of "pseudo-observations".
-Probability distributions are estimated by applying quantile-regression to the time-series of pseudo-observations and fitting continuous probability distributions to the daily values of quantiles 0.01,...,0.99 and the left and right tails.
+Probability distributions are estimated by applying quantile-regression to the time-series of pseudo-observations and fitting continuous probability distributions to the daily values of quantiles 0.01,...,0.99.
 Finally, the program calculates how intense and probable the observed temperature would be in the pre-industrial and future climates.
 The methodoloy is documented in: ...

 ## Python requirements